FancyBanana/TF2-EasyScript/README.md

                         for a voice command can be found in `easyscript.cfg`)

 And that's all!
-Not anytime you press `MOUSE4`+E you can annoy your medic to give you uber XD
+Now anytime you press `MOUSE4`+`E` you can annoy your medic to give you uber XD

 And for the last topic:
 ### Callbacks